 Thread’s approach meets the microbial testing requirements of the twenty first century.
 Thread has integrated technology from several scientific disciplines to develop a test for accurate determination of lag vs log phase bacterial growth that is both accurate and fast.
 This ability to differentiate lag vs log phase sets Thread’s technology apart from current bacterial testing methods.
 The ability to provide accurate results in a rapid test determining lag or log phase state is a dynamic step forward in biological testing.

-Thread’s technology integrates with biological science resulting in a different approach to in-situ testing using a culture technique.
+Thread’s technology integrates with biological science resulting in a different approach to in-situ testing.
 Our corporate mission is assisting the global effort to address a serious health concern threatening today’s global population.
 The rise of antimicrobial resistant bacteria is recognized by domestic and international health monitoring organizations as one of the greatest global public health concerns currently being faced.

 The current state of bacterial testing processes such as agar plating are virtually unchanged from their inception more than a century and a quarter ago.
 The challenges inherent to a process partially relying on human interpretation introduce subjective error.
 It is difficult to accurately compensate for the subjective nature of the entire plating process.
 Urine tested in a lab is rarely within recommend guidelines for testing fresh urine (within 2 hours of collection).

 Other test methods such as reactive treated strips and dipsticks are rapid but are subjective and have extremely low accuracy levels for use in UTI diagnosis.
 Strips and dipsticks only react to byproducts of the biological process of the bacteria and human body’s interaction with it.